Alejandro-houlu/PastPort/data/oriental_pied_hornbill/oriental_pied_hornbill_birdlife.md

 ## Other resources
 #### eBird Status Map

+#### eBird Weekly Abundance Map
+Your browser does not support the video tag.
 #### eBird Trend Map

 ## Citations
 #### Recommended citation:
 BirdLife International ().
-Species factsheet:  Downloaded from <https://datazone.birdlife.org/species/factsheet/oriental-pied-hornbill-anthracoceros-albirostris> on 20/07/2025
+Species factsheet:  Downloaded from <https://datazone.birdlife.org/species/factsheet/oriental-pied-hornbill-anthracoceros-albirostris> on 31/08/2025
 #### Recommended citation for assessments for more than one species:
 BirdLife International (2025) IUCN Red List for birds.
-Downloaded from <https://datazone.birdlife.org> on 20/07/2025
+Downloaded from <https://datazone.birdlife.org> on 31/08/2025
 ## Support our science
 We rely on donations to keep this service running and help birds thrive around the world.
 Please consider donating today.
 Donate now